airbird0421/traffic-sign-detection/notebook_file/writeup_template.md

 First, I printed out how many samples for each class_id in the training set, as following (in class_id increasing order):
 [180, 1980, 2010, 1260, 1770, 1650, 360, 1290, 1260, 1320, 1800, 1170, 1890, 1920, 690, 540, 360, 990, 1080, 180, 300, 270, 330, 450, 240, 1350, 540, 210, 480, 240, 390, 690, 210, 599, 360, 1080, 330, 180, 1860, 270, 300, 210, 210]

-Second, I showed 10 sample pictures, one for each class, in the ipynb file and the report html file. (ipynb gives warning if I show all 43 classes)
+Second, I showed 10 sample pictures (cell in[5] output), one for each class, in the ipynb file and the report html file. (ipynb gives warning if I show all 43 classes)

 ###Design and Test a Model Architecture